jedrichards/es6/README.md

 // 'foobar'
 ```

-> Flow control libraries like [tj/co](https://github.com/tj/co) combine the power of promises with generators to create easily comprehensible async code.
-Error handling also becomes simpler than the callback-based equivalent code since `try catch` and `throw` can be used.
-These libraries anticipate the ES7 `async function` syntax which will essentially allow the above style code natively.

 ## Proxy

-### Description

 Proxies are a meta-programming feature in ES6.
 They allow for the creation of handler objects that transparently intercept and customise operations performed on target objects.